-The Corporation has \$4.5 billion of core liquidity1, inclusive of our proportionate share of liquidity of our asset management business, and \$122 billion of deployable capital1 on a group basis as at December 31, 2023.
+The Corporation has \$6.2 billion of core liquidity, inclusive of our proportionate share of the cash of our Asset Management business, and approximately \$160 billion of deployable capital on a group basis as at December 31, 2024.
 We manage our liquidity and capitalization on a group-wide basis, which we organize into three principal tiers:

-i) The Corporation:

-- Strong levels of liquidity are maintained to support growth and ongoing operations. - Capitalization consists of a large common equity base, supplemented with perpetual preferred shares, long-dated corporate bonds and, from time to time, draws on our corporate credit facilities. - Negligible guarantees are provided on the financial obligations of perpetual affiliates and managed funds. - High levels of cash flows are available after payment of common share dividends. - ii) Our perpetual affiliates (BEP/BEPC, BIP/BIPC, BBU/BBUC and BPG): - Strong levels of liquidity are maintained at each of the perpetual affiliates to support their growth and ongoing operations. - Perpetual affiliates are intended to be self-funding with stable capitalization through market cycles. - Financial obligations have no recourse to the Corporation. - iii) Our asset management business' funds or directly held investments: - Each underlying investment (whether held directly or within a perpetual affiliate) is typically funded on a standalone basis. - Fund level borrowings are generally limited to subscription facilities backed by the capital commitments to the fund. - Financial obligations have no recourse to the Corporation.
+- i) The Corporation: - Strong levels of liquidity are maintained to support growth and ongoing operations. - Capitalization consists of a large common equity base, supplemented with perpetual preferred shares, long-dated corporate bonds and, from time to time, draws on our corporate credit facilities. - Certain guarantees are provided on the financial obligations of perpetual affiliates and managed funds. - High levels of cash flows are available after payment of common share dividends. - ii) Our three core businesses, including BAM, BWS, and our Operating Businesses (BEP, BIP, BBU and BPG): - Strong levels of liquidity are maintained at each of our core businesses to support their growth and ongoing operations. - Each business is intended to be self-funding with stable capitalization through market cycles. - Financial obligations have no recourse to the Corporation. - iii) Investment-level, including underlying investments within our core businesses and our directly held assets: - Each underlying investment is typically funded on a standalone basis using asset-level financing. - Fund-level borrowings within our Asset Management business are generally limited to subscription facilities backed by the capital commitments to the fund. - Financial obligations have no recourse to the Corporation.